 The composite of historical eras adds to the museum’s charm.
-Walk into the historic house museum and tour over three centuries of domestic life from 16th century furnishings to 20th century artifacts and more.
+Walk into the historic house museum and tour over three centuries of domestic life from 16th-century furnishings to 20th-century artifacts and more.
 Take a guided tour of the house and learn how people used what we consider artifacts in their daily lives.
-Visit the museum proper to see large donated and loaned collections ranging from pop culture collectibles to era-specific toys, model trains, fashion, photographs, and even a large collection of porcelain dolls.
+Visit the museum proper to see large donated and loaned collections ranging from pop culture collectibles to era-specific toys, model trains, fashion, photography, and even a large collection of porcelain dolls.

 Come by the Wenham Museum and rediscover the magic of childhood, learn about the perseverance of history, and the importance of preserving the past for future generations.